CSS360-2025-Fall/Group-6-Bot/architecture.md

 - **commands.js**
   Defines and registers all slash commands used by the bot (e.g., `/challenge`, `/wordle`, etc.).
-  It maps each command to a corresponding logic module, ensuring a clean separation between command definition and game logic.
+  It maps each command to a corresponding logic module resulting in a clean separation between command definition and game logic.

 - **rps.js** and **wordle.js**
   Implement the specific game logic for Rock-Paper-Scissors and Wordle, respectively.